 - Spices – sourced as locally as possible.

-The result is all-natural nitrite free bacon with a subtle fragrance and intense flavors, containing only fresh organic fruit sugars and nitrates present in the natural raw organic seasonings.
+The result is all-natural nitrite free bacon with a subtle fragrance and intense flavours, containing only fresh organic fruit sugars and nitrates present in the natural raw organic seasonings.

 100% of his free range pork comes from Landrace/Duroc pigs bred in Yorkshire, this hybrid is specially selected for making bacon due to long backs and large hams.
 His pork comes from Anna’s Happy Pigs whose chosen husbandry ensures all her pigs have access to fresh food, bedding, and are free to roam, forage, socialise, rest, shelter, suckle and feel the sun on their backs.